palma-ice/FastIsostasy/PR-description.md

 General physics:
 - Allow rectangular domain (without the need of a square extension)
 - Distortion factor included in computations
+- Previously, some signs were inverted when writing the output, which is incovenient for debugging.
+Most importantly, this can lead to serious problems when coupling.
+All signs are now defined according to the surface of reference elipsoid z=0 and the center of the Earth z = -r_earth.

 ## Minor changes